vollmerm/split-array-experiments/notes.md

-# Deterministic Parallel Programming with Graded Modal Types
+# Deterministic Parallel Programming with Mutable Arrays and Graded Modal Types

 I wrote that title because it sounds cool but I don't know if it's actually appropriate.
 This is a brainstorming document for a few related ideas about parallel programming with linear and modal types.

 The structure of this document so far is:

- 1. some exploration of "pure" parallel programming with mutable data using linear types, and
+ 1. some exploration of "pure" parallel programming with mutable data using linear types,
- 2. the beginnings of an idea for adapting prior work on DRF programming using "fractional permissions" to graded modal types
+ 2. the beginnings of an idea for adapting prior work on DRF programming using "fractional permissions" to graded modal types, and
+ 3. an exploration of how uniqueness types tie into this, and give us other nice properties wrt fusion.

 There's a bit of a narrative between the two relating to how we can split up "independent" work.
 First, according to the structure of data (writing to distinct parts of some mutable data), and second according to control flow (classifying data as writable or read-only at different points of a program's execution).